Photo: Calle Bredberg/Bildarkivet.se

 When an elderly person is no longer able to cope with the demands of everyday life, he or she can apply for assistance from municipally funded home-help services.
 The extent of such care is subject to an assessment of need.
 Elderly people with disabilities can receive assistance around the clock, which means that many are able to remain at home throughout their lives.
 The severely ill, too, can be provided with health and social care in their own homes.

 Each municipality decides its own rates for elderly care.
 The cost depends on such factors as the level or type of help provided and the person’s income.
-A maximum charge for home help, daytime activities and certain other kinds of care has been set since January 1, 2011, at SEK 1,760 per month.
+The maximum charge for home help, daytime activities and certain other kinds of care is SEK 1,772 per month (2016).

 Municipalities offer daytime activities for elderly and disabled people in need of stimulation and rehabilitation.
 These activities primarily target those with dementia or mental disabilities.
 Daytime activities help many to continue to live in their homes.

 The elderly and disabled also qualify for transportation services in taxis or specially adapted vehicles.
 This option is available to those who are unable to travel by regular public transport.
-In 2010, there were 11 million such journeys completed across the country, a national average of 34 per eligible person.
+In 2014, 11 million such journeys were completed across the country, a national average of 35 per eligible person.

 Sweden is preparing itself to take care of an increasing number of elderly people.